 If you have not already selected an airline for your Amex airline credit this year, January 31 is the last day to change your airline choice.
 Below is a summary of how the American Express airline credit fee works and what you can use it for.

 Amex Airline Fee Credit

 One of the benefits of the American Express Platinum card is the $200 per calendar year airline fee credit.
-The Amex Premier Rewards Gold Card also has a similar $100 airline fee credit.
+The American Express® Gold Card also has a similar $100 airline fee credit.
+Terms Apply.